 The reasons to stay active are powerful.
 According to the American Society of Nutrition, there’s one reason that outshines them all: people who are physically active usually live longer than those who aren’t active.
 In fact, being inactive has almost the same impact on a person’s health as smoking, high blood pressure, or high cholesterol.
 Other reasons to stay active during the pandemic include:

 Focus on the four: Key areas of physical activity

 As part of your weekly activities, there are four key areas to focus on.
 Of course, check with your doctor first, especially if you have chronic (long-term) conditions that may keep you from safely enjoying regular physical activities.

 - Stay flexible.
 When you’re able to move fully through active ranges of motion, you’re flexible.
 Active range of motion is when you’re able to make simple movements on your own to maintain flexibility.
 Try stretching exercises to increase your flexibility.

 - Stay strong.
-Muscle and bone strength training aren’t going to make you look like Popeye (unless you want to), but they can help with heart health, blood sugar control, lower risk of injury and better mental health, among other benefits.
+Muscle and bone strength training isn’t going to make you look like Popeye (unless you want to), but they can help with heart health, blood sugar control, lower risk of injury, and better mental health, among other benefits.

-Here’s what you can do to stay active as you shelter in place
+Here’s what you can do to stay active at home

 To build flexibility try:

 - Yoga and stretching.
 Exercises like yoga, Pilates, and tai chi are great ways to stretch, get flexible, and go easy on your joints.
 Check out instructional videos online or on select TV channels.
 Many fitness facilities are now offering virtual classes at senior centers.